XlogicX/ARMaHYDAN/README.md

 And not to get too off topic, but what would happen if we set the S bit to a '0' for CMP?
 I know, there's no assembly for that, becuase what's the point of a CMP that doesn't set the flags.
 In this case, You have to do it manually in machine code.
 Here's how objdump sees both versions (first valid, 2nd with S bit 0)<br>
 ```e1500001 	cmp	r0, r1```<br>
 ```e1400001 	cmp	r0, r1```<br>
-Though they looks the same, note that the 2nd version is stupid.
+Though they look the same, note that the 2nd version is stupid.
 It's stupid enough to give you a:<br>
 ```Program terminated with signal SIGILL, Illegal instruction.```<br><br>

 ARMaHYDAN attempts to make clever use out of the fact that these bits are so moldable.
 Below are some of the use cases.<br>